-- Reach out to philanthropic, charitable, and religious institutions and willing real estate developers to secure funding and expertise for affordable nonprofit housing projects. - Advocate, in the long term, for the creation of legal tools (such as financial and fiscal incentives) to support nonprofit housing developers at the state level namely by passing a housing policy package including alternate solutions for affordable housing provision such as those evoked in Part I of this report.
+- Reach out to philanthropic, charitable, and religious institutions and willing real estate developers to secure funding and expertise for affordable nonprofit housing projects. - ► Advocate, in the long term, for the creation of legal tools (such as financial and fiscal incentives) to support nonprofit housing developers at the state level namely by passing a housing policy package including alternate solutions for affordable housing provision such as those revoked earlier in this report.